🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 2. Pixels

-3. Convertion tracking
+3. Conversion tracking

 Did you paste your Google Analytics (GA) tracking snippet into the <head> section of your landing page?
-Or if you’re using a paid analytics platform instead, did you paste that tracking snippet into your <head>?
+Or if you're using a paid analytics platform instead, did you paste their tracking snippet into your <head>?

 If you're using a landing page builder like Unbounce or Instapage, they'll have a script manager section somewhere in the dashboard.
 Simply paste your GA snippet in the box: